jab1986/FPL-Elo-Insights/ml/README.md

 ## What was built

-- **Data loading** – merges the public CSV exports (`merged_gw.csv`) for the configured seasons and filters by gameweek.
+- **Data loading** – merges the public CSV exports (`merged_gw.csv`) for the configured seasons and filters by gameweek using the standard library `csv` module so the pipeline has no runtime dependency on pandas.
 - **Feature engineering** – constructs lagged and rolling statistics for points, expected goal involvement metrics, ICT index and transfer trends while only using information that would have been available prior to kickoff.
-Team and opponent context is derived via club-level rolling aggregates so each appearance is evaluated within recent squad performance trends.
+Team and opponent context is derived via club-level rolling aggregates so each appearance is evaluated within recent squad performance trends using pure Python data structures and math utilities.
-- **Baseline model** – a lightweight ridge regression implemented in NumPy to avoid additional heavy dependencies while still supporting coefficient inspection.
+- **Baseline model** – a lightweight ridge regression implemented with handcrafted linear algebra to avoid external dependencies while still supporting coefficient inspection.
-- **Pipeline runner** – orchestrates the process end-to-end, stores metrics, learned coefficients and the generated predictions for both the training and hold-out splits in `ml/artifacts/`.
+- **Pipeline runner** – orchestrates the process end-to-end, stores metrics, learned coefficients and the generated predictions for both the training and hold-out splits in `ml/artifacts/`, writing CSV outputs directly without relying on pandas.
 - **Rolling-origin validation** – optional time-aware cross-validation per season to monitor generalisation before production deployment.
 - **Diagnostics & baselines** – every run now benchmarks against naïve history-based baselines and produces